Pennsylvania Online Casino

 Licenses were granted to 14 slot parlors (although not all of them opened), and for six years, this was the state of gambling in Pennsylvania.

-What’s more, Pennsylvania has become the state with the second-highest revenue from gambling.
 The success of Pennsylvania has been so profound that Atlantic City, once the only game in town, has seen year after year of reduction in its revenue.
 Not coincidentally, Atlantic City’s best year ever was 2005, just before the first slot parlors opened in the Granite State.

 So, gambling is alive, well, and a big deal in Pennsylvania!